3 Important Things You Must Consider When Choosing a Solar Provider

 1. Their background in homebuilding

 Some solar providers boast their extensive product lines, ranging from new home solar to retrofit.
-Unfortunately, the fact that a solar provider has vast experience in the retrofit business does not mean that solar provider is an expert in new home solar construction.
+Unfortunately, the fact that a solar provider has vast experience in the retrofit business does not mean that they are an expert in new home construction.
 Solar providers with a stronger background in retrofit could have a hard time dealing with tight new home construction timelines.
 And, not having a streamlined operations process dedicated just to new home solar could complicate the closing process and slow down a home’s purchase.
 Going with a solar provider with a stronger background in new home solar construction could make this whole process smoother.
 That’s why teaming up with a solar provider with a strong background in new home solar construction could be critical to your success.

 2. Their Solar Training & Education